c4spar/cliffy-manual/command/sub_commands.md

 > ❗ The `.command()` method returns the instance of the added command.
 If you
 > call the `.action()` method after the `.command()` method is called, the
-> action will be registerd to the sub command and not to your main command.
+> action will be registered to the sub command and not to your main command.
 You
-> can use the `.reset()` method to get the insance of the parent command back.
+> can use the `.reset()` method to get the instance of the parent command back.

 There are three ways to specify sub-commands with the `.command()` method which are explained in the following section.